fchastanet/bash-tools-framework/CompileCommand.md

 #### Generated script

-A script that is using `IMPLEMENT` directive will be compiled using a special template:
+A script that is using `IMPLEMENT` directive will be compiled using a special
+template:

 - all the functions defined in this script will be encapsulated in a global function with a unique name (random name auto generated to avoid function name conflicts if sourced)
 - The script will have 2 behaviors depending if the file is sourced or directly executed
-  - if file is sourced, it generates automatically a function with a name based on firt argument passed when sourcing the file.
+  - if file is sourced, it generates automatically a function with a name based on first argument passed when sourcing the file.
 If no argument or more than 1, an error is generated.
   - if file is executed, it will automatically call the main function using first argument to call the right sub function.

 ### 3.8. `EMBED` directive (optional)